Lyceris-chan/selfhost-stack/README.md

 *   **Changelogs**: View commit logs (for source builds) or release notes (for images) directly in the UI before updating.
 *   **Granular Control**: Update all services at once or select specific ones.
 *   **Safety First**: Automatic database backups are created before any update is applied.

+### Admin Mode & Security
+The dashboard includes a secure **Admin Mode** for sensitive operations.
+*   **Lock/Unlock**: Click the lock icon in the header to toggle admin features (updates, restarts, sensitive configs).
+*   **Session Cleanup**: By default, admin sessions auto-expire after 30 minutes of inactivity.
+This can be configured in the "Security & Privacy" card.
+*   **Credentials**: The initial admin password is generated during setup and stored in `.secrets`.

 <a id="included-services"></a>
 ## 📦 Included Services